-If 2018 was anything to go by, it looks like 2019 will be the year of the vlogger.
+If 2019 was anything to go by, it looks like 2020 will be the year of the vlogger.
 From Google’s video carousels to Pewdiepie’s battle with T-series, 2018 was a big year for video, breaking new ground in both the business world and in pop culture.
-With the rise of Facebook video both in use and popularity, and social algorithms prioritising video over visuals – 2019 is looking bigger yet.
+With the rise of Facebook video both in use and popularity, and social algorithms prioritizing video over visuals – 2020 is looking bigger yet.

 Video is already fundamental to Facebook marketing and with the rise in popularity of Instagram stories and LinkedIn’s sponsored video content, it’s never been more crucial to publish engaging and dynamic video content that’s optimized for your target audience.
 With the explosive growth of vlogging, thousands of regular Joes are grabbing their phones and joining in.
 And while it can be that simple, in terms of quality it can be a case of ‘you get what you pay for’.